5 minute read

 Imagine that a customer has just discovered your brand.
 They think that your company is on to something amazing.
 They know exactly which friends, family members and colleagues would benefit from this information.
-They reach for the nearest electronic device, but first they have to decide how they'll share the good news.
+They reach for the nearest electronic device, but without a referral program in place, it's up to them to decide how they'll share the good news.

 Their recommendation is too important for a simple text, but a phone call would be too serious, and it's simply too juicy to share with every Twitter follower.
 They could send an email that points their contacts straight to the brand or product, but should they simply copy and paste the link in hopes that their unsuspecting friends will find it in their inbox?